 Back in the day, only the toughest of the tough could break into professional wrestling.
 Steve Keirn was one such survivor.

-Although he found success for many years as one-half of the famed Fabulous Ones tag team alongside Stan Lane and later became the second version of Doink the Clown and the alligator hunter from the Florida Everglades, Skinner, his path was a brutal one.
+Despite finding success for many years as one-half of the famed Fabulous Ones tag team alongside Stan Lane and later as the second version of Doink the Clown and the alligator hunter from the Florida Everglades, Skinner, his path was brutal.

 “I was getting my a** handed to me every day!”